Search by Keyword

 A four-measure introduction begins this piece, placed here purposely to alter the key of the “Sgt.
 Pepper” theme to one in Ringo’s limited vocal range.
 While many listeners have grown to view this intro as actually a part of the previous song, the recording of the song (as outlined above) shows that it was always a part of the second song, made obvious by the track demarcation on the vinyl album as well as the compact disc.
 Also of note, to settle the issue, is the fact that the song’s conclusion repeats this same three-chord pattern, creating a tidy bookend effect.

-As the clapping disappears never to return again on the album (thereby allowing the concert performance illusion to become just that – an illusion), Ringo begins his vocal performance with a confident delivery of his melody line which was entirely constructed within a five-note range suitable to his ability.
-This eight-measure first verse instrumentally consists of guitar/piano chops on the quarter notes, bass accents on the half notes, and Ringo staying strictly on his hi-hats.
+As the clapping disappears (thereby allowing the concert performance illusion to become just that – an illusion), Ringo begins his vocal performance with a confident delivery of his melody line which was entirely constructed within a five-note range suitable to his ability.
+This eight-measure first verse instrumentally consists of guitar / piano chops on the quarter notes, bass accents on the half notes, and Ringo staying strictly on his hi-hat.
 The fourth measure begins Paul’s fragrant bass runs which bounce along throughout the song, the effect being that the bass guitar actually becomes the lead instrument of the song.
 The fifth measure brings in the rest of the drum kit to add some additional variety to this first verse which is sung single-tracked (with ADT applied) by Ringo.

 The first refrain then appears which, this time around, is eight measures long.
 Two new elements appear, these being Ringo’s overdubbed tambourine and John’s cowbell from the rhythm track.
 The first six measures consist of three repeated reiterations of the song’s title, altered only by the introductory words “get by,” “get high” and “gonna try.”
 This final line brings in harmonies from John, Paul and George, swiftly followed by a short transitional guitar phrase from George to bring in one of the very few drum solos heard on a Beatles record, this simple but fluid tom pattern filling out the seventh and eighth measures by itself.